Medical Curriculum Munich (MeCuM)

 The main subjects are "Pediatrics" and "Gynecology and Obstetrics".
 In addition, sessions take place on geriatrics, pediatric surgery and pharmacology as well as clinical-pathological conferences.
-Students will also have an opportunity to further investigate a subject of their own interest in the context of a week-long elective, choosing from a large number of electives ranging from natural medicine to language lessons to forensic medicine.
+Students will also have an opportunity to further investigate one subject of their own interest in the context of a week-long elective, choosing from a large number of electives ranging from alpine and mountain medicine to language lessons to forensic medicine.

 This clinical elective is focused on practice.
-There are multiple subjects that are offered, including internal and surgical sub-specialties of (pediatric) psychiatry, natural medicine, tropical medicine, radiation therapy and palliative medicine, among many others, see list below.
+There are multiple subjects that are offered, including internal and surgical sub-specialties of (pediatric) psychiatry, natural medicine, tropical medicine, radiation therapy and palliative medicine, among many others (see list Module 5 "Elective Clinical Study Section").
 The aim of this course is to enable students to learn or acquire more in-depth knowledge in a single subject in compressed form.

 During the practical training block, the knowledge and skills, acquired during previous courses on general medicine, are supplemented and developed as the basis for outpatient and general practitioner care.
 The lessons are conducted on patients in multiple general practitioner teaching practices in and around Munich.
 The two-week practical training block in general medicine must be booked as semester break dates.

 The longitudinal (L) courses are always scheduled for an entire day every Wednesday during the clinical section.
 In some cases, the contents supplement the courses dealt with in the modules, address them from a different point of view or introduce entirely new areas of medicine to the students.
 The focus is always on the interaction between doctor and patient as well as the role of the doctor with respect to patients and society as a whole.
 Feedback from standardized patients while the medical history is being taken and a physical examination is being performed is a new and particularly important element in the clinical repertoire.